Institute for Research in Electronics & Applied Physics

 In 2006, Chembo received a PhD degree in photonics from the University of the Balearic Islands (Palma de Mallorca, Spain), and independently, a PhD degree in nonlinear dynamics from the University of Yaounde I (Cameroon).

-He was a member of the Committee for Regional Development of the International Commission for Optics (ICO) from 2014 to 2017, and was a board member of the organization commitee for the International Year of Light (IYL 2015).
-He currently serves in the IEEE Photonics Society Membership Council, and as Associate Editor for the OSA journal Optics Express.
-He is a Fellow of SPIE.
+He was a member of the Committee for Regional Development of the International Commission for Optics (ICO) from 2014 to 2017, an Associate Vice-President for the IEEE Photonics Society Membership Council (2016-2019), and was he a board member of the organization commitee for the International Year of Light (IYL 2015).
+He currently serves as Associate Editor for the OSA journal Optics Express.
+He is a Fellow of OSA and SPIE .

-My research activities are essentially focused on the exploration of nonlinear, quantum and stochastic phenomena in optoelectronics, microwave photonics, and laser physics.
-The various applications of these investigations include aerospace systems, optical communications, time-frequency metrology, signal detection and sensors.
+Nonlinear, quantum and stochastic phenomena in optoelectronics, microwave photonics, and laser physics; Applications to aerospace systems, optical communications, time-frequency metrology, signal detection and sensors.